 Ensembles, private instruction and international tours await.

-Our Department of Music was founded more than 150 years ago, making music an integral part of the culture and traditions at Jewell, such as our choir's second-place finish in The American Prize in Choral Performance and the release of their second CD, to our opera workshops, holiday concerts, collaborations with the Department of Theatre and our new drumline.
-In 2018, our performance ensembles have toured Chicago, England, Scotland, Oklahoma and many local and regional venues.
-Jewell's music program is accredited by the National Association of Schools of Music.
+Our music program was founded more than 150 years ago, making music an integral part of the culture and traditions at Jewell, such as our choir's second-place and national finalist finishes in The American Prize in Choral Performance and the release of their third CD, to our opera workshops, holiday concerts, collaborations with Theatre and our Cardinal Sound band.
+Every three years, our choir tours England and Scotland, performing in some of the world's oldest cathedrals.

 Our Music Programs

 Private instruction, performance labs, ensembles, studio recitals and research add depth to classroom instruction for music majors and minors.
 Non-music majors also may take applied lessons and participate in Jewell’s highly acclaimed vocal, instrumental and choral ensembles.
 At Jewell, you may choose a B.A. in Music or a B.S. in Music, where you take more hours specifically in music.
 If you opt for the B.S. you may choose to gain a specific emphasis in performance.
 Or you may study for a B.S. in Music Education.

 - Demonstrate an informed understanding of common practice and post tonal theory as evidenced in the Summative Music Theory Examination;